-- (1) Side and Rear Setbacks and Building Form Separation controls apply to development massing above Street Frontage Height. - (2) The Side and Rear Setbacks and Building Form Separations of development must be in accordance with Table 5.4 Minimum Side and Rear Setbacks and Building Form Separations, including development in Special Character Areas. - (3) The greatest setbacks and separation required by Table 5.4 must be applied consistently from the Street Frontage Height to the top of the building. - (4) Side and Rear Setbacks must be provided entirely within the boundaries of the site.
+- (1) Side and Rear Setbacks and Building Form Separation controls apply to development massing above Street Frontage Height. - (2) The Side and Rear Setbacks and Building Form Separations of development must be in accordance with Table 5.4 Minimum Side and Rear Setbacks and Building Form Separations, including development in Special Character Areas. - (3) The greatest setbacks and separation required by Table 5.4 must be applied consistently from the Street Frontage Height to the top of the building. - (4) Side and Rear Setbacks must be provided entirely within the boundaries of the site and the minimum setback is to be applied consistently from the top of the building down to the Podium Height top of the Street Frontage Height.

-Figure 5.16: Side or Rear Setbacks above Street Frontage Height to the top of the development
+Figure 5.16: Minimum Side or Rear Setbacks above Street Frontage Height applied consistently to the top of the building